realityforge/planet_quake/README.md

 Coming soon!
   * TODO: (Short term tasks) Stop local server from dropping, kickall bots, quit a server if all human clients disconnect, fix renderer switching maps and resetting memory, circulate textures based on last used time, fix loading on parents computer (webgl 1?), add swGL https://github.com/h0MER247/swGL as last chance
+  * Use com_journal instead of index.json (or manifest.json)
+  * Download files using offsets out of pk3 files, like streaming a part of the zip file, add this to native dedicated server and UDP downloads
   * Drag and drop for sharing game content with the browser. .cfg file uploads/local imports
   * Multiple QVM loader, multiple map loader in parallel with teleport switch
   * Multi-view, instant replay